mbrubeck/agate/README.md

 agate --content path/to/content/ \
       --key key.rsa \
       --cert cert.pem \
-      --addr :: \
+      --addr :::1965 \
-      --addr 0.0.0.0 \
+      --addr 0.0.0.0:1965 \
-      --port 1965 \
       --hostname example.com \
       --lang en-US
 ```

 All of the command-line arguments are optional.
 Run `agate --help` to see the default values used when arguments are omitted.

 When a client requests the URL `gemini://example.com/foo/bar`, Agate will respond with the file at `path/to/content/foo/bar`.
-If the requested file or directory name starts with a dot, agate will respond with a status code 52, even if the file does not exist.
+If any segment of the requested path starts with a dot, agate will respond with a status code 52, even if the file does not exist (this behaviour can be disabled with `--serve-secret`).
 If there is a directory at that path, Agate will look for a file named `index.gmi` inside that directory.
 If there is no such file, but a file named `.directory-listing-ok` exists inside that directory, a basic directory listing is displayed.
-Files whose name starts with a dot (e.g. `.hidden`) are omitted from the list.
+Files or directories whose name starts with a dot (e.g. the `.directory-listing-ok` file itself) are omitted from the list.

 [Gemini]: https://gemini.circumlunar.space/
 [Rust]: https://www.rust-lang.org/